serverless/serverless/docs/providers/fn/guide/services.md

 ### package.json

-The `package.json` file is the npm package definition of our functions with all their dependencies, including the kubeless-serverless plugin.
+The `package.json` file is the npm package definition of our functions with all their dependencies, including the Fn-serverless plugin.

 ## Deployment